-- 24. Once a set of selectable projects has been identified based on the eligibility and assessment criteria, the Commission selects a subset of projects for funding.
+- 25. Once a set of selectable projects has been identified based on the eligibility and assessment criteria, the Commission selects a subset of projects for funding.
 In deciding between selectable projects, the Commission considers whether individual projects will contribute to meeting the universal service objective and whether they will have a significant positive impact on Canadians.
-This approach is in accordance with the one set out in Telecom Regulatory Policy 2018-377 and the related Application Guide and takes into account the telecommunications policy objectives set out in section 7 of the Act. - 25.
-The selection considerations set out in the Application Guide include the efficient use of funds, the type of project, and whether the communities affected by proposed projects are Indigenous or official language minority communities.5 - 26.
+This approach is in accordance with Telecom Regulatory Policy 2018-377 and the related Application Guide, and takes into account the telecommunications policy objectives set out in section 7 of the Act. - 26.
+The selection considerations set out in the Application Guide include the efficient use of funds, and whether the communities affected by proposed projects are Indigenous or official language minority communities.4 - 27.
 With respect to the efficient use of funds, the Commission considers the amount of funding required for a project, when such funding would be distributed, and the amount of funding currently available for distribution from the Broadband Fund.
 When selecting projects, the Commission also considers whether the distribution of funds would cause overlap between projects or overlap with alternative funding sources.
-On the basis of these considerations, the Commission is of the view that funding Keewaytinook Okimakanak's project is an efficient use of funds. - 27.
-With respect to project type, the Commission stated that up to 10% of the total annual amount of funding available will be allocated for projects to increase satellite transport capacity, infrastructure projects, and certain operational costs in satellite-dependent communities.
-The Commission considered applications such as Keewaytinook Okimakanak's to serve satellite-dependent communities separately
+On the basis of these considerations, the Commission is of the view that funding RCCI's project is an efficient use of funds. - 28.
+When selecting projects for funding, the Commission may give special consideration to whether the communities affected by proposed projects are Indigenous communities or official language minority communities.
+RCCI's project will benefit the communities in the area, which have a significant Indigenous population, by providing cellular coverage serving approximately 70 km of Highway 37.
+The project could also provide coverage to adjacent communities.

-6 Section 6.3.1 of the Application Guide states that if different selectable projects cover the same eligible geographic area(s) or if public funding from another source is committed to a similar project, the Commission will distribute funding in a manner that does not cause overlap in projects or funding sources.
+5 Section 6.3.1 of the Application Guide states that if different selectable projects cover the same eligible geographic area(s) or if public funding from another source is committed to a similar project, the Commission will distribute funding in a manner that does not cause overlap in projects or funding sources.

-5 The selection considerations are set out in sections 6.3 to 6.3.4 of the Application Guide.
+4 The selection considerations are set out in sections 6.3 to 6.3.4 of the Application Guide.